starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 > # Set the "uaccess" tag for raw HID access for VKB Devices in wine
 > KERNEL=="hidraw*", ATTRS{idVendor}=="231d", ATTRS{idProduct}=="*", MODE="0660", TAG+="uaccess"
 > ```

->
+> [!important]
 > After adding the udev rule, unplug and replug your device.
 The event joystick device may still show in the wine joystick control panel and will need to be disabled so that only the raw hid device is presented to the game.
 Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings), select the device(s) that has `Sim (C) Alex Oz` in the name, and click the Disable button.

 > [!important]
-> For VKB devices running older firmware with a © symbol present, upgrading firmware is recommended as the game can have difficulties detecting devices with this symbol.
+> HIDRAW is recommended for VKB devices running older firmware with a © symbol in the name, or consider upgrading your firmware
-> You can check this using `lsusb` or `evdev-joystick --list`.
+> You can check the device name using `lsusb` or `evdev-joystick --list`.

 ### VKB Gladiator